Bukovski/nodejs-guide/README.md

 `Uploading files` for products on the site and saving to `images` folder, as well as deleting them with the product.
 Create an Invoice `PDF file` from the shopping cart and saving to `data/invoices` folder.
 `Pagination` for `products`.
 Shows no more than two products on one page, scatters the rest on pages `Pay from cart` goes through the [Stripe](https://stripe.com/) payment system.
+All http requests will be saved to the `access.log` file.
+All settings are saved to file `nodemon.json`

 ## Install
 * Install all packages  `npm i`
 * Create table `shop` in mongodb before starting
-* Save connect settings in `app.js`
+* Save connect settings in `nodemon.json`

-## Availa
-ble Scripts
+## Available Scripts
 In the project directory, you can run:
 * `npm run start` start project in development mode
 * `npm run start-server` start project in production mode

 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Built With
 * [bcryptjs](https://github.com/dcodeIO/bcrypt.js) - is a secured way to store passwords in my database regardless of whatever language my app’s backend
 * [body-parser](https://github.com/expressjs/body-parser) - Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
+* [compression](https://github.com/expressjs/compression) - is a middleware will attempt to compress response bodies for all request that traverse through the middleware.
 * [connect-flash](https://github.com/jaredhanson/connect-flash) - is a special area of the session used for storing messages.
 * [connect-mongodb-session](https://github.com/mongodb-js/connect-mongodb-session) - MongoDB-backed session storage for connect and Express.
 Used to store sessions in MongoDB.
 * [csurf](https://github.com/expressjs/csurf) - is a middleware for CSRF token creation and validation.